 - abnormal infrared readings.

-Most common causes of attic mold growth
+What are the common causes of attic mold growth?

 To understand what causes attic mold, let’s take a look back at the basic formula for any type of mold growth: